Adityak204/era_v3_session8_assignment/README.md

     - Conv2D layers with dilation
     - Depthwise Separable Conv2D layers
 - The model uses ReLU activation function and Batch Normalization after each convolutional layer.
+- Total number of parameters in the model is 111,674.

 ```
 ----------------------------------------------------------------